 We have already mentioned the gigantic safe located in the rear of the library.
 One of the walls had to be torn down to bring it in, and the floor had to be greatly reinforced to support it.
-It's hard to get into this safe: even Chief Graham will agree that the safe is more responsive to the "woman's touch" than to the sterner male on than to the sterner male approach and that you have to know more than just the combination to open it.
-A special art of twisting and turning of dials, alternated with a heave and a pull may swing the door- if you're lucky.
+It's hard to get into this safe: even Chief Graham will agree that the safe is more responsive to the "woman's touch" than to the sterner male approach and that you have to know more than just the combination to open it.
+A special art of twisting and turning of dials, alternated with a heave and a pull may swing the door - if you're lucky.
 But it is worth the effort.
 Not only does it contain "Classified" reports, but it also has the highly "Restricted" petty cash for advances on travel expenses!
-So if you need anything from show reports to anything from chem reports to ready cash see Margaret Becker in the library.
+So if you need anything from chem reports to ready cash see Margaret Becker in the library.

-Besides handling this branch-
+Besides handling this branchbanking activity and an extensive phone-order business in technical literature, the librarian will gladly assist you in searches, ordering literature books, and obtaining information.

-banking activity and an extensive phone-order business in technical literature, the librarian will gladly assist you in literature searches, ordering books, and obtaining information tion.
+Company Trade-Mark Now Registered at Washington

-Registered at Washington
+The familiar RMI rocket design emblem as used on our engines is now officially registered in the United States Patent Office as the exclusive property. of Reaction Motors, Inc. for use as an identifying trade-mark.

-The familiar RMI rocket design emblem as used on our engines is now officially registered in the United States Patent Office as the exclusive property of Reaction Motors.
-Inc. for use as an identifying trade-mark.
 This mark was first used as a signpost to guide visitors to the plant, back in 1946, and has been used in many ways since as a company symbol.
 Aside from use on RMI engines and parts, the mark is probably most seen in the form of our company service pin.